- Tech, OC'ing, SEO and more

 DIMM stands for Dual In-line Memory Module and represent the stick or sticks in a RAM kit.
 A DIMM slot is a socket that is DDR version-specific in pin layout on the motherboard.

 A channel is a direct link from a DIMM slot to the CPU socket and therefor CPU itself.
 Also known as traces that represent the physical pathway in the motherboard.
 There are several Channel layouts, Dual-Channel where the CPU can fully utilize RAM sticks in Mhz slotted in at least 2 DIMM slots.
-Quad Channel usually found on HEDT can fully utilize minimal 4 RAM sticks in DIMM slots in Mhz.
-Channels can be shared but this will sacrifice speed in Mhz and slightly increase latency.
+Quad Channel usually found on HEDT can fully use minimal 4 RAM sticks in DIMM slots in Mhz.
+Channels can be shared, but this will sacrifice speed in Mhz and slightly increase latency.

 What is an IC?